vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/reporting/inventory_valuation_config.rst

 Below are the three costing methods that can be used in Leansoft for inventory valuation.

-- **Standard Price**: is the default costing method in Odoo.
+- **Standard Price**: is the default costing method in Leansoft.
 The cost of the product is manually defined on the product form, and this cost is used to compute the valuation.
 Even if the purchase price on a purchase order differs, the valuation will still use the cost defined on the product form.